What inspires and motivates us?

 What are our expected outcomes and impact?

 It is critical to us that we provide a complete solution for remote communities without reliable access to clean water.
-At a minimum, we will place one water filtration system into every household, school, and community center in the areas where we commit to work.
-Our local partners will develop a baseline estimate of the number of filtration systems needed to achieve this outcome.
+At a minimum, we will place one water filtration system into every school and community center in the areas where we commit to work.
+Our local partners will help us to develop a baseline estimate of the number of filtration systems needed to achieve this outcome.
 After delivering filtration systems, the community liaison will play a major role in ensuring that this objective is fulfilled and communicating any unmet need in the community to our Project Director so additional systems can be purchased and delivered.

 We expect to see several long-term impacts from this approach: by eliminating the risk of waterborne diseases, illness and death will be measurably reduced; better health will improve the economic circumstances of each household; and by providing clean water access to everyone, we won’t inflame socio-cultural inequities.